|pulse or bloodflow||2|

 Measuring body weight

 Growth is measured by body weight changes.
 Recording regular measurements of weight can give an accurate measure of a bird’s growth.
-Growth can also be shown by photographing or drawing a bird against an appropriate back ground scale.
-Use a sufficient number of birds to determine individual difference.
+Growth can also be shown by photographing or drawing a bird against an appropriate background scale.

 Measuring body proportions